ahmede7th/appatite/MASTER.md

-##GET /api/user
+#GET /api/user/:id
-Returns information about one specific user.
+Returns information about one specific user based on username in the database.
 {
   "message": "Got user",
   "data": {